Grimming: Location

 The Grimming rises between the Enns valley and Salzkammergut, east of the Dachstein massif, being separated from its eastern rim by the Salza Gorge.

 Geology

-Despite its topographical separation from the Dachstein, the Grimming is mainly made of Dachstein limestone and is, in effect, a slab of the Dachstein block that has broken off.
+Although it is topographically separate from the Dachstein, the Grimming is mainly made of Dachstein limestone.

-Southwest of the main summit is the Grimmingtor, a roughly 50-metre-high and 15-metre-wide recess in the rock face, capped by a 10-metre-thick rock overhang.
-To the east it is bounded by a large rib of rock, which is why, in certain light conditions, it has the appearance of a gate (German: Tor).
+Southwest of the main summit is the Grimmingtor (Grimming Gate), a roughly 50-metre-high and 15-metre-wide recess in the rock face, capped by a 10-metre-thick rock overhang.
+To the east it is bounded by a large rib of rock, which is why, in certain light conditions, it has the appearance of a gate.
 According to legend, rich treasures have been hidden behind this "gate".

 History

-Thanks to its imposing appearance, it was long described as mons Styriae altissimus, the highest mountain in the Austrian state of Styria.

-Very early on the Grimming was used as a survey mark for land survey.
-In 1822 Lieutenant Carl Baron Simbschen erected a wooden survey mark at the summit and a stone hut just below it as a shelter.
+Thanks to its imposing appearance, the mountain was long described as mons Styriae altissimus, the highest mountain in the Austrian state of Styria.
+It was used as a survey mark for early land surveys; in 1822 Lieutenant Carl Baron Simbschen erected a wooden survey mark at the summit and a stone hut just below it as a shelter.

 Access

-The mountain is a popular destination for mountaineers and climbers.